What’s New

 Where to Find Us

-In the coming months the CFPP Team will be sharing its work and participating in conversations that address values-based procurement, the role of cities and regions in stewarding biodiversity, as well as the relationship between urban-rural linkages and land tenure.
+In the coming months the CFPP Team will be sharing its work and participating in conversations that address values-based public food procurement, supply chain development, and urban-rural interdependence.